 One of the best and maybe the only way to keep COVID-19 out of your home is to keep it clean.
-Besides, a clean house is not only good for your physical health, but your mental health as well especially during these stressful times where the risk of catching a deadly virus is just right around the corner.
+Besides, a clean house is not only good for your physical health, but your mental health as well especially during these stressful times when the risk of catching a deadly virus is just right around the corner.

 Even though you may feel lazy or bombarded with activities at times that you think cleaning your house is just too much to even think about, you should know that cleaning is a pretty serious obligation especially when you share your home with loved ones.

-If it’s a full-packed schedule, lack of cleaning knowhow.
+If it’s a full-packed schedule, lack of cleaning know-how.

 Cleaning to Keep Covid-19 Out

 Why is it important to keep COVID-19 out?